prprbr/prprbr.github.io/_posts/2017-08-06-Deeplearning-CVPR.markdown

 <a href="https://cloud.githubusercontent.com/assets/8370623/17981494/f838717a-6ad1-11e6-9391-f0906c80bc1d.jpg"><img src="https://cloud.githubusercontent.com/assets/8370623/17981494/f838717a-6ad1-11e6-9391-f0906c80bc1d.jpg" title="source: DenseNet by Facebook AI Research" width="50%" height="50%"  /></a>
 Their paper on [Densely Connected Convolutional Networks](https://arxiv.org/pdf/1608.06993.pdf) showed how they could beat the performance of ResNet by a margin with such dense connections.

+There was another interesting idea on improving fine graned image classification between images that looks very similar to each other.
+The idea was to recursively learns discriminative region attention and region-based feature representation in a mutually reinforced manner.
+In this perspective, the inputs to their model called [RA-CNN](http://openaccess.thecvf.com/content_cvpr_2017/papers/Fu_Look_Closer_to_CVPR_2017_paper.pdf) varies from coarse full scale image to finer zoomed in region attention.